 Technically you can do surface embroidery on aida cloth, but it isn’t the best choice.
 I don’t recommend it unless you are embellishing cross stitch.

 There are many different types of canvas, but the distinguishing feature of canvas is that the holes are quite large.
-Often even larger than the threads.
-It is even available in plastic, which is good for three dimensional projects.
+Often even larger than the threads in the weave.

 Canvas is used in many forms of counted thread embroidery, especially needlepoint and Bargello.
 Often you can get it printed with a design to stitch.